jericrealubit/stock-dashboard/README.md

 # **Stock Dashboard**

-A real-time stock dashboard built with React, Tailwind CSS, and Vite.
+A real-time stock dashboard built with Vue, Tailwind CSS, and Vite.

 ## **Table of Contents**